NicoSa/CV/readme.md

 Code
 -------------

-- Projects I work and have worked on for Ebay
+- Projects I have worked on for Ebay

 | [Ebay.co.uk] |
 |:--------------- |